• Home

 Oil on Panel 15" x 30"

-I set out to paint a portrait of my twelve year old granddaughter but ended with more.
-Somewhere between the glitter and the gaze, iconic Madonna and Child images came to mind.
+Somewhere between glitter and gaze, as I painted this portrait of my twelve year old granddaughter, iconic Madonna and Child images came to mind.

 Interestingly, when I showed my nearly completed panel to a close friend and accomplished journalist, his first comment was, "Ah, Madonna!"